Reed-CompBio/Graphery/RFCs/user_server_api.md

 For future discussion, the value of `identity` field is called Info Object.

-The `type` should be a enum(mapping) that has the following values, with an additional `init` type that indicates the element has not been initialized yet, which should only be used on the variables in the first record.
+The `type` should be a enum(mapping) that has the following values.

 ```python
 {